sauravyz/captcha-solver/README.md

 ## Getting Started
 This project takes a pre-trained Keras model (`prediction_model.h5`) for Optical Character Recognition (OCR) and makes it accessible through a web API.The application is built with **Flask** and served by **Gunicorn**.

 The entire application is containerized using **Docker**, making it easy to build, run, and deploy in any environment.
-The `Dockerfile` is optimized to leverage Docker's layer caching for faster rebuilds by installing dependencies separately from the application code[cite: 2, 3].
+The `Dockerfile` is optimized to leverage Docker's layer caching for faster rebuilds by installing dependencies separately from the application code.

 ### Built With
 * Flask